MicroStrategy/rest-api-docs/docs/common-workflows/analytics/use-prompts-objects/answer-prompts.md

 1. [Export results to PDF](#export-results-to-pdf)

-   You can confirm that the prompt answers were successfully applied by exporting the results of the report or document/dossier execution to PDF.
+   You can confirm that the prompt answers were successfully applied by exporting the results of the report or document/dashboard execution to PDF.

 Detailed explanations for each step are provided below:

-## Create an instance of a dossier, document or report
+## Create an instance of a dashboard, document or report

 Endpoints: